MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

     If task suggestions are available, you'll see the **Suggested tasks** card for a post in the channel.

 2. In the **Suggested tasks** card, review the suggested tasks.
-Task name, assignee, due date, and citation number are shown for each task.
-Select the citiation number to see the text from the conversation that led to the task suggestion.
+Task name, assignee, and due date.

 3. If required, edit the task details inline.
 You can change the task name, assignee, and due date.

-4. If you’ve more than one Tasks tab or multiple plans in your Planner app, select the plan where you want to create the task from the **Add to Plan** list.
+4. If you've more than one **Tasks** tab or multiple plans in your Planner app, select the plan where you want to create the task from the **Add to Plan** list.

 4. Perform one of the following actions:
     - If there's only one task, select **Create task**.
     - If there are multiple tasks, select the tasks you want to create, and then select **Create selected tasks**.

 4. In the confirmation message, select **Go to tasks** to view the created tasks in the **Tasks** tab.
 Alternatively, you can view the tasks in the Planner app in Teams.

+    If the channel doesn't have an existing **Tasks** tab, a new tab is pinned to the channel.
+Sales team members can make updates to the tasks directly from the **Tasks** tab without switching to the Planner app.
+Tasks updates are automatically reflected in the Planner app as well.

 `image`